OTEC Africa is an organization promoting the use of Ocean Thermal Energy Conversion

 the surface using long pipes.
 It is then possible to transform the difference in

-heat energy to electricity through the use of turbines.
+heat energy to electricity through the use of heat exchangers and turbines.

 OTEC only works where the difference between the ocean surface and the deep water